flycrum/mmm-typed-vuex/README.md

 },
 ```

 Much better!
 It may appear a little verbose, but it's all typed and your editor's intelli-sense should be able to do all the heavy lifting.
+Oh...and no string references!!

 ### Okay, but what is mmm-typed-vuex?